-Wondering about being behind in school: how to catch up?
-We have helpful tips if you’re falling behind schedule, including how to catch up in homeschool fast, reminders about flexible homeschool schedules, and real tips on helping when a homeschooled child is behind (from kindergarten to teen!) and other important homeschool help.
+Behind in homeschool?
+We have helpful tips if you’re falling behind schedule and motivation to keep going, including how to catch up in homeschool fast, how to use flexible homeschool schedules, and real tips on helping when a homeschooled child is behind (from kindergarten to teen homeschoolers!).

 And, maybe you’re wondering, “Are homeschool kids behind?”